 You’ll have the support of a tutor to guide you through project work and written assignments in years one and two, your thesis and internships.
 If you fall behind due to unforeseen circumstances our study coach will help you get back on track.

-If you earn less than 50 credits and do not meet the qualitative requirements where applicable, you will receive a binding negative study advice and will have to leave the degree programme.
-This is why this advice is called a Binding Negative Study Advice (NBSA).
+If you earn less than 50 credits or don’t meet the qualitative requirements where applicable, you will receive a negative binding study advice and will have to leave the degree programme.
+This is why this advice is called a Negative Binding Study Advice (NBSA).

 Your academic progress may be affected by personal circumstances such as illness or the professional practice of a sport.
 It is important that you inform the Examination Board immediately of any personal circumstances that might apply to you.
 The Board can take these into account when issuing its study advice.

 Read all the rules for the binding study advice in Chapter 7 of the Programme and Examination Regulations (PER) (PER) for your degree programme.